A comparative study of 3D Cumulant and Central Moments lattice Boltzmann schemes with interpolated boundary conditions for the simulation of thermal flows in high Prandtl number regime: Model Verification and Validation

 All simulations have been performed on a \DQQ{3}{27}{27} lattice.
 To refine the lattice, a geometry scaling factor has been defined as $S \in \left\lbrace 1,2,4 \right\rbrace $.
 The height, length and cylinder's diameter of the \textit{coarse} ($S=1$) lattice are $H = 150$ [lu], $L = 1000$ [lu] and $D=30$ [lu] respectively.
 On the inlet, the \textit{Zou-He}~\cite{Zou1996} \ac{BC} also know as \textit{non equlibrium bounce-back} method, with $T_{inlet}=10$, has been imposed.
 The Neumann \ac{BC} has been placed at the outlet as described in~\cite{Lou2013}.
 Top and bottom of the domain utilised symmetry \ac{BC}.
 The Dirichlet \ac{BC} has been prescribed on walls of the cylinder, $T_{cylider}=11$, using either first or second order implementation.
 In case of the first order \ac{BC}, the \acf{BB} rule for hydrodynamics and \acf{EQ} for internal energy field has been used.
 For the second order \ac{BC}, the \acf{IBB} and \acf{IABB}, as described in \cref{sec:BC} were employed.
 The \ac{LBM} simulation has been iterated until heat flux calculated thorough the heater's surface, $\dot{q}_{surface}$, matched the outflow flux, $\dot{q}_x = \dot{q}_x^{inlet} - \dot{q}_x^{outlet}$, or the iterations limit has been reached.
 The heat flux thorough the heater's surface has been calculated as, \begin{linenomath} \end{linenomath} while the heat flux thorough a section as, \begin{linenomath} \end{linenomath} To limit the effect of a boundary condition, the heat flux measurements' sections for the inlet and outlet have been defined 50 and 100 [lu] away from the boundary (see \cref{fig:HotBarmanBenchmarkGeom}).

 The flow around a hot cylinder can be defined by two dimensionless numbers, namely \acf{Re} and \acf{Pr}.
 The well known \ac{Re} describes the ratio of inertia to viscous forces within the fluid, $Re = \frac{u D}{\nu}$.
-Subsequently, the \ac{Pr} describes relative thickness of the momentum to thermal boundary layer, $Pr = \frac{\nu}{\alpha} = \frac{\nu \rho c_v}{k}$.
+Subsequently, the \ac{Pr} describes the relative thickness of the momentum to thermal boundary layer, $Pr = \frac{\nu}{\alpha} = \frac{\nu \rho c_v}{k}$.
 As mentioned in the \cref{sec:Intro}, it can be also viewed as a property of a medium, which describes the ratio of time scales at which physical phenomena related to hydrodynamic and thermal field occurs.
 For fluids characterised by high $Pr$ (e.g. oil), the heat diffuses much slower than the momentum and the thermal boundary layer is contained within the velocity boundary layer.
 In the case of liquid metals, the opposite happens.
 The \ac{Pr} is low, heat diffuses much faster than momentum, and the velocity boundary layer is fully contained within the thermal boundary layer.
-The \acf{Nu} has been chosen to assess quality of the simulations.
+Finally, the \acf{Nu} has been chosen to assess quality of the simulations.
 It represents the enhancement of heat transfer through a fluid as a result of convection relative to conduction across the same fluid layer.
 It is defined as $Nu=\frac{ \varsigma D}{k }$, where $\varsigma$ is the average convective heat transfer coefficient, $ \varsigma = \dot{q} / (A(T_{cylinder} - T_{inlet}))$ and $A=\pi D$ is the area of the cylinder.
 The heat flux, $\dot{q}$, is calculated as an average of $\dot{q}_{surface}$ and $\dot{q}_x^{section}$.

 In the numerical study, 72 \ac{LBM} simulations were performed.
 The resulting \ac{Nu} are compared against a high-quality solution obtained with Bubnov-Galerkin \ac{FEM} solver from QuickerSim CFD Toolbox for MATLAB.
-The \ac{FEM} structural mesh consisted of 392704 second order triangular elements.
+The \ac{FEM} structural mesh consisted of 392704 second order triangular elements. \cref{fig:FEM_mesh_vicinity_of_cylinder} presents discretization of the domain behind the cylinder.